 What can you do for the LFA, Wisconsin Chapter?

-Organize a Fund-raising Activity -- Your club, company, or civic association can designate the Lupus Foundation of America Wiconsin Chapter to receive proceeds from its fund-raising activities.
+Organize a Fundraising Activity -- Your club, company, or civic association can designate the Lupus Foundation of America Wisconsin Chapter to receive proceeds from its fund-raising activities.
 Please contact us at 414-443-6400 to coordinate your efforts.

 It is estimated that approximately 1.5 million people are affected by lupus in the United States alone.
 While eight of ten new cases of lupus develop among women of childbearing age, women of all ages, as well as men and children, also develop lupus.
 Women of color are disproportionately affected by lupus and are also far more likely to have severe organ involvement and complications.
 Lupus is a very widespread disease, which causes the immune system to become hyperactive and lose the capacity to distinguish the body's own healthy cells from foreign invaders.
 Unfortunately, there is no cure for Lupus.